Crystal growth, deformation, and dissolution in ore deposits

 Satellite image of the 2014 open pit mine in Butte, where I worked briefly as an intern for the Washington Company.

 Core sample of a quartz vein from Butte

 Scanning electron microscope cathodoluminescence images from Butte quartz veins.
 Figure 2 from Acosta et al. (2022).

 Scanning electron miscoscope images of rutile and quartz crystals I grew in a cold seal pressure vessel.
 Figure 8 from Acosta et al. (2020).

 Future Research Directions

-The natural progression of my research interests (the making and breaking of crystals in ore deposits) has me excited to explore different types of ore deposits, specifically REE-rich carbonatites and IOCG deposits.
+The natural progression of my research interests (the making and breaking of crystals in ore deposits) has me excited to explore different types of ore deposits.
 I am eager to develop microanalytical techniques and geochemical models that will help scientists to interpret deformation and growth textures in these deposits to hopefully tell a story about how they formed.
 I'll continue to use experiments to try to understand the interplay between kinetics and equilibrium thermodynamics in economic geology.